foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 On initial world load, this call is deferred until after ALL documents have been created.
 Afterwards, it's called for a document after it's created or updated.
 It can be manually called again as a side effect of other operations that wouldn't otherwise trigger it.

 Everything here should be performed using standard javascript assignment (`=`).
 Calling `update` within `prepareData` or its subsidiary methods can easily trigger an infinite loop, as that `update` call then creates another `prepareData` call.

+When the docs state that this method should be idempotent, they mean that running `prepareData` more than once should result in the same end state as running it exactly once.
+Side effects should be self-validating to ensure they result in a consistent state.

 ### prepareBaseData